andyatkinson/rideshare/README.md

 ## Run Migrations

-Run pending migrations, by running the following command:
+Run pending migrations by running the following command from your terminal:

 ```sh
 bin/rails db:migrate